SOM3-1/LocalDiscoverPlatform/README.md

    - Populates the lookup tables with reference data used across different tables.
 The data for these tables is typically provided in `mocks.py`.

 #### 9. `insertServiceProviders.py`
-   - Inserts records into the `Dg_Service_Providers` table, which stores information about service providers who offer various experiences.
+   - Inserts records into the `Fall24_S003_T8_Service_Providers` table, which stores information about service providers who offer various experiences.

 #### 10. `insertTravellers.py`
-   - Adds records to the `Dg_Travelers` table, representing travelers or users who participate in the experiences.
+   - Adds records to the `Fall24_S003_T8_Travelers` table, representing travelers or users who participate in the experiences.

 #### 11. `insertBookings.py`
-   - Adds records to the `Dg_Bookings` table, representing bookings done by travelers.
+   - Adds records to the `Fall24_S003_T8_Bookings` table, representing bookings done by travelers.

 #### 12. `insertRatings.py`
-   - Adds records to the `Dg_Ratings` table, representing reviews recorded by travelers.
+   - Adds records to the `Fall24_S003_T8_Ratings` table, representing reviews recorded by travelers.

 #### 13. `mocks.py`
    - Contains mock data used for populating the database.
 Includes lists of sample data such as city names, experience tags, categories, and other reference data.